 Recruitment Initiatives

-More than a decade ago, the department instituted a Chair of Diversity and Cultural Competency, a faculty member who spearheaded efforts to encourage people of diverse backgrounds to come to Hopkins for graduate school, postdoctoral fellowships, staff and faculty positions.
+More than a decade ago, the department spearheaded efforts to encourage people of a broad range of backgrounds to come to Hopkins for graduate school, postdoctoral fellowships, staff and faculty positions.
 These initial efforts have evolved and grown.
-Today, Hopkins Neuroscience hosts two engaged committees, the Department of Neuroscience Committee on Diversity and Inclusion (CDI) and the Student Diversity Committee (SDC).
-The CDI consists of faculty members, postdoctoral fellows and graduate students and meets approximately every two months to plan and coordinate various initiatives.
-The SDC, which consists entirely of graduate students, was founded in 2017 to organize the large number of students committed to diversity.
-The SDC works jointly with the CDI as well as independently on its own initiatives, all with the common goal of improving diversity in Hopkins Neuroscience as well as in the broader scientific community.
+Today, Hopkins Neuroscience hosts two engaged committees, the Department of Neuroscience Committee on Trainee Affairs (CTA) and the Student Trainee Committee (STC).
+The CTA consists of faculty members, postdoctoral fellows and graduate students and meets approximately every two months to plan and coordinate various initiatives.
+The STC, which consists entirely of graduate students, was founded in 2017 to organize the large number of students committed to recruitment and outreach.
+The STC works jointly with the CTA as well as independently on its own initiatives, all with the common goal of improving recruitment and outreach in Hopkins Neuroscience as well as in the broader scientific community.
 The committees also coordinate outreach efforts to the broader community around Baltimore and to area schools.

 -

-Neuroscience CDI committee participation for graduate students
+Neuroscience CTA committee participation for graduate students

 -

-Committee on Diversity and Inclusion Eligibility criteria:
+Committee on Trainee Affairs (CTA) Eligibility criteria:

 • Students are eligible to serve on the committees during years 2 through 5 for up to 2 years.